uoe-agents/pressureplate/README.md

 # Description
 Pressure Plate is a multi-agent environment that requires agents to cooperate during the traveral of a gridworld.
 The grid is partitioned into several rooms.
 Within each room is a plate and a closed doorway.
 In order to open the door into the next room, an agent needs to remain standing within the gridcell that contains the plate.
+The task is considered to be solved when the goal cell (depicted with a treasure chest) is reached.

 Currently, Pressure Plate supports four-, five-, and six-player linear levels, but is easily configurable for custom scenarios.
 See [Customizing Scenarios](#customizing-scenarios) for more information.